StellaCea/myFlix-Angular-client/README.md

 Navigate to ```http://localhost:4200/```.
 The app will automatically reload if you change any of the source files.

 ## Live App
-Check out the live version [here] (https://stellacea.github.io/myFlix-Angular-client/)
+Check out the live version [here](https://stellacea.github.io/myFlix-Angular-client/).